tdwg/website/content/pages/community/bdq/tg-2/index.md

 *    The Task Group will provide a report of the practical tests, assertions, principles, software and key references associated with assessing data quality of biodiversity  records.
 This should provide a basis, along with the other Data Quality Task Groups of a standard approach to data quality that should be used by all agencies providing biodiversity-related data.

 ## Resources
 *    Belbin, L., Daly, J., Hirsch, T., Hobern, D. and LaSalle, J. (2013).
 A specialist’s audit of aggregated occurrence records: An ‘aggregators’ response.
-ZooKeys 305: 67–76. doi: 10.3897/zookeys.305.5438.
+ZooKeys 305: 67–76. https://doi.org/10.3897/zookeys.305.5438.
 *    Chapman, AD (2005a).
 Principles and Methods of Data Cleaning – Primary Species and Species Occurrence Data, version 1.0.
 Report for the Global Biodiversity Information Facility, Copenhagen.
 75p.
+Available online at http://www.gbif.org/document/80528
 *    Chapman, AD (2005b).
 Principles of Data Quality, version 1.0.
 Report for the Global Biodiversity Information Facility, Copenhagen.
-61p.
+61p. https://doi.org/10.15468/doc.jrgg-a190
 *    Costello MJ, Michener WK, Gahegan M, Zhang Z-Q, Bourne P, Chavan V (2012).
 Quality assurance and intellectual property rights in advancing biodiversity data publications version 1.0, Copenhagen: Global Biodiversity Information Facility, 40p, ISBN: 87‐92020‐49‐6.
 *    Mesibov R (2013) A specialist’s audit of aggregated occurrence records.
-ZooKeys 293: 1-18. doi: 10.3897/zookeys.293.5111
+ZooKeys 293: 1-18. https://doi.org/10.3897/zookeys.293.5111
 *    Otegui J, Ariño AH, Encinas MA, Pando F (2013) Assessing the Primary Data Hosted by the Spanish Node of the Global Biodiversity Information Facility (GBIF).
-PLoS ONE 8(1): e55144. doi:10.1371/journal.pone.0055144
+PLoS ONE 8(1): e55144. https://doi.org/10.1371/journal.pone.0055144
 *    http://community.gbif.org/pg/groups/21292/gbiftdwg-biodiversity-data-quality-interest-group/
 *    https://github.com/tdwg/infrastructure/issues/48.